- 1. Important information and who we are

 Our website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and we are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 As you interact with our website, we may automatically collect technical data about your equipment, browsing actions and patterns.
 We collect this technical data by using cookies.
-A cookie is a small file which asks permission to be placed on your computer's hard drive.
-Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
+A cookie is a small file which asks permission to be placed on your computer’s hard drive.
+Once you agree, the file is added and the cookie helps analyse web traffic or lets us know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.